Alexander

 charge of taking care of the milk-producing animals in the

 low-income countries.
-Currently pathogen growth in milk is managed
+Currently pathogen growth in milk is

-example Listeria monocytogenes, are less sensitive to low
+pathogens, for example Listeria monocytogenes, are less

-temperature; therefore, they can proliferate at refrigeration
+sensitive to low temperature; therefore, they can proliferate at

-during transportation and storage.
+refrigeration during transportation and storage.

 "There is a constant search for new, low-cost, chemical-free